tbcgit/cleanbar/README.md

 ## Running CleanBar

 ### How to run CleanBar:
 It's so simple!
-Here we show how to run CleanBar using our example FASTQ files, ``Atrandi_4k.fastq``, which is located in the folder EXAMPLES, together with the barcode list file ``barcodes.txt``.
+Here we show how to run CleanBar using our example FASTQ file ``Atrandi_4k.fastq``, which is located in the folder EXAMPLES, together with the barcode list file ``barcodes.txt``.

 ````
 ./CB barcodes.txt EXAMPLES/Atrandi_4k.fastq